 Give your little girl quality attention each day before she starts playing up.
 Be specific about what you want from her, for example, “eat your food with your spoon.”
 Then tell her you will give her a cuddle or play with her if she does as you have asked.

 The idea is to break this cycle of rewarding her with negative attention and replace it with positive attention.
-Both of you will be fed emotionally by building a positive, loving relationship.
+Both of you will be fed emotionally by building a warm, loving relationship.